Smoky Quartz: Properties, Facts and Photos

 two smoky quartz terminated crystals in matrix speckled with garnet

-It's one of only a few black or brown minerals from which gemstones are cut.
+Smoky quartz is one of only a few black or brown minerals from which gemstones are cut.
 Others include black beryl, which is relatively rare, and black and brown corundum

 The very dark brown to nearly opaque crystals are known as morion.